Tax-Deferred vs. Tax-Exempt Retirement Accounts

 Roth IRAs

-Roth IRAs are tax-exempt retirement accounts that allow owners to make tax-free withdrawals.
+Roth IRAs are tax-exempt retirement accounts that allow you to make tax-free withdrawals upon retirement or other qualifying circumstances.
 Roth IRAs are subject to the same annual contribution limits as traditional IRAs.
-However, since Roth IRAs are not subject to RMDs, you’ll never be required to take a distribution.
-Additionally, Roth IRA account owners must meet federal income limits to make contributions and can’t deduct contributions from their taxes.
+However, since Roth IRAs are not subject to RMDs, you can leave your money to grow as long as you like.
+Additionally, Roth IRA account owners must meet federal income limits to contribute and pay income tax on their contributions.

 Roth IRAs may be conventional — where a brokerage house guides investments — or self-directed.
-Opening a self-directed Roth IRA gives account owners more control over their investments and diversifies their portfolios more broadly.
+Opening a self-directed Roth IRA account gives you more control over your investments and broader diversification.

-A Roth 401(k) is another retirement account the owner funds with after-tax dollars.
+A Roth 401(k) is another retirement account you fund with after-tax dollars.
 This type of retirement account combines many features of those above:

 • Qualified distributions are tax-free.

-• There are no income limits for someone to open a Roth 401(k).
+• There are no income limits for a Roth 401(k) account.

 • Roth 401(k)s are subject to RMDs.